 The artist’s research is scholastic and yet his notes are graphic, rather than written.
 He discusses his work not as a finished product, but as process-based research; open-ended and in continuous development.

 In 2009 he won the Premio Cairo Award (Italy) and in 2010 he was awarded the New York Prize, bestowed by the Italian Ministry of Foreign Affairs.
-His artist residencies have included working at The International Studio and Curatorial Program, ISCP Centre, New York (2010), the Civitella Ranieri Foundation, Italy (2011) and most recently at the Nirox Foundation, in Johannesburg (2012) and most recently at The Fountainhead Residency, Miami (2013).
+His artist residencies have included working at The International Studio and Curatorial Program, ISCP Centre, New York (2010); the Civitella Ranieri Foundation, Italy (2011); the Nirox Foundation, in Johannesburg (2012) and most recently at The Fountainhead Residency, Miami (2013).

-Recent group exhibitions include: Making History, Colombo Art Biennale, Colombo, (2014); Extra Large, MACRO (Museo D'Arte Contemporanea Roma), Rome (2013), Italian Genius Now.
-Home sweet home, KAOSHIUNG MUSEUM OF FINE ARTS, Taiwan (2011), Amor Parvi or the love of the small, Kunstverein-Langenhagen (2010), SLASH, paper under the knife, MAD Museum of Art and Design, New York (2009), Apocalittici e Integrati, MAXXI, Museum of XXI Century Art, Rome (2008), Notte della Ricerca, Istituto Nazionale di Fisica Nucleare, Frascati, Rome (2006), Fragments of time, yellow bird gallery, New York (2005).
+Recent group exhibitions include: Making History, Colombo Art Biennale, Colombo, (2014); Extra Large, MACRO (Museo D’Arte Contemporanea Roma), Rome (2013); Italian Genius Now.
+Home sweet home, KAOSHIUNG MUSEUM OF FINE ARTS, Taiwan (2011); Amor Parvi or the love of the small, Kunstverein-Langenhagen (2010); SLASH, paper under the knife, MAD Museum of Art and Design, New York (2009); Apocalittici e Integrati, MAXXI, Museum of XXI Century Art, Rome (2008); Notte della Ricerca, Istituto Nazionale di Fisica Nucleare, Frascati, Rome (2006) and Fragments of time, yellow bird gallery, New York (2005).

 Ruffo’s work is in several public and private collections, including Deutsche Bank Foundation, New York, IL, M.A.M.B.O Museo d’arte moderna di Bologna, MAXXI Museum in Rome and the Centro D’Arte Contemporanea of Algers.